shahzadq/express-programs-api/SETUP.md

    d.
 Replace `[YOUR-PASSWORD]` in the connection string with the password you created earlier.
 3. run `npx pnpm i`.
 This will install all project dependencies.
 4. run `npx pnpm run db:push`.
 This will setup your database (when asked if you want to execute the query shown, say yes).
-5. run `npx pnpm run db:insert` to insert the data from `example-programs.json` into your database (this step is optional).
+5. run `npx pnpm run db:seed` to insert the data from `example-programs.json` into your database (this step is optional).
 6. run `npx pnpm dev` and the server should start.
 If you want to run test, run `npx pnpm test`.